filefolder/plotPOS/README.md

 - calculate both white and frequency-dependent noise via spectral fitting

-- make some plot settings more sane
+- make some plot settings more sane/easier to customise

 - output offset-corrected POS files (for use in noise calculations with tsfit etc)